aduvenhage/ais-decoder/README.md

 msg = ais_decoder.popAisMessage().asdict()
 ```

-Message fragments, for multi-fragment messages, are managed and stored internally. 'msg' will be empty if no output is ready yet.
+Message fragments, for multi-fragment messages, are managed and stored internally.  'msg' will be empty if no output is ready yet. 'pushAisSentence(...)' scans for one sentence only and sentences should always end with a newline.  'pushAisSentence(...)' also throws Python 'RuntimeError' exceptions on message errors.

-'pushAisSentence(...)' also throws Python RuntimeError exceptions on message errors.
+The interface also has 'pushChunk(data, len)' that accepts any number of messages.
+Incomplete sentences at the end of the supplied chunk will be buffered until the next call.